 Beardsley Reservoir

-Beardsley Reservoir is operated by the Tri-Dam Project and open year-round.
-During the winter season, the gate at CA highway 108 will be closed and the reservoir is only accesible by foot.
+Beardsley Reservoir is operated by the Tri-Dam Project.
+During the winter season, the gate at CA highway 108 will be closed.
 Check the Beardsley Day Use Area page for daily operations and gate closures to the day use area.

 The reservoir is located in a steep rocky canyon of the Middle Fork Stanislaus River approximately 5 miles downstream from Donnell Reservoir, 7 miles from Highway 108 on Beardsley Road.
 Beardsley Road is a steep and winding paved route where safe travel speeds average 20-30 mph or less.
 Developed recreation facilities exist at the reservoir which is popular for camping, day use and fishing.
 The reservoir is open all year with road access subject to winter closure.
 The Tri-Dam Project maintains Beardsley Road in winter.
 For winter road access information, please visit the Tri-Dam Project website.